Mikelfras/python-flask-Hydrolabs/README.md

 hope I've done a _little_ better.
 If you need help, email me: mikel.f.larson@gmail.com I will help you :)

+To run on your local machine:
+You'll need to install docker https://www.docker.com Once you have docker running, and you've opened the project run: `docker compose up`

+To test, cd into src/tests/process, and run: pytest
+To test other images, debug, or otherwise use the api locally, the process_test.py shows several examples on how to run different commands.

 Deploy steps:
 when building to deploy use this if on an M1 mac: --platform linux/amd64 full command: